-If your child is making some progress with eating healthy foods try to cut back on how much junk food you buy, when it isn’t in the house it isn’t there to eat.
-If your child won’t eat anything else but junk food you’ll have to be very careful here because they do need to eat something!
-It’s very important that every meals they are served at least one food you expect they will eat.
+If your child is making some progress with eating healthy foods, try to cut back on how much junk food you buy, when it isn’t in the house it isn’t there to eat.
+If your child won’t eat anything else but junk food, you’ll have to be very careful here because they do need to eat something!
+It’s very important that at every meal, they are served at least one food you expect they will eat.

 5. Don’t Lecture About Healthy Foods

 It’s soooo hard not to lecture our kids about what healthy foods are and why we should eat them, but this creates an atmosphere of pressure kids just turn against.
 It also does the opposite and creates a negative association with food.
 The same goes for guilting them into eating, like when we say, “This food is so good for you, don’t you want to be big and strong?”
 Read more about how NOT pressuring your child to eat can be a total game changer.